Cystodermella cinnabarina: Microscopic characteristics

-The basidiospores are oval, hyaline, and non-amyloid, with dimensions of 3.5–5 by 2.5–3.5 µm.
+The basidiospores are oval, hyaline, and non-amyloid, with dimensions of 3.5–5 by 2.5–3.5 μm.
 The spore print is white.
-The basidia (spore-producing cells) are club-shaped, and 17–24 by 4–5 µm.
+The basidia (spore-producing cells) are club-shaped, and 17–24 by 4–5 μm.
 C. cinnabarina always has cells called cheilocystidia—cystidia that are present on the edges of gills, which in this species are spear-shaped.
 This microscopic feature may be used to help distinguish it from the similar-coloured C. adnatifolia and C. granulosa, which also bear non-amyloid spores, but lack cystidia.

 Species of Cystoderma (including orange-capped species such as Cystoderma amianthinum) have amyloid spores, in comparison to non-amyloid spores in C. cinnabarina and species of Cystodermella in general.
-This is determined by staining tissue with chemicals in the amyloid reaction—all Cystodermella species show a negative reaction (spores remain colourless).
+This is determined by staining tissue with chemicals in the amyloid reaction—all Cystodermella species show a negative reaction (spores remaining colourless).

 Habitat and distribution

 Cystodermella cinnabarina is found fruiting in coniferous and deciduous forests, on ground among moss, grass and litter.
 Being a saprotrophic fungus, it decays dead organic matter.
 It has been recorded under pine (Pinus nigra, Pinus pinea), oak, spruce (Picea orientalis), fir (Abies cephalonica) and chestnut (Castanea sativa) in Greece and Turkey.
 Fruiting bodies appear solitary or in small groups, during the summer and autumn.
 It is widely distributed around the world on continents including Asia, Africa, Europe and North America, though in many places it is uncommon.
 The preliminary red data list of threatened British fungi lists Cystodermella cinnabarinum under the IUCN "Near Threatened" status.